-The Earth Charter is an ethical framework for building a just, sustainable and peaceful global society.
-It is centrally concerned with the transition to sustainable ways of living and human development.
-The Earth Charter recognizes that ecological protection, the eradication of poverty, equitable economic development, respect for human rights, democracy, and peace are interdependent.
+The Earth Charter is centrally concerned with the transition to sustainable ways of living and sustainable human development.
+Ecological integrity is one major theme.
+However, the Earth Charter recognizes that the goals of ecological protection, the eradication of poverty, equitable economic development, respect for human rights, democracy, and peace are interdependent and indivisible.
+It provides, therefore, a new, inclusive, integrated ethical framework to guide the transition to a sustainable future.